 • SB-1251 Electric Vehicle Equity Ombudsperson.

-Summary: This bill would create the Electric Vehicle Equity Ombudsperson in state government and would require the ombudsperson to coordinate activities among state agencies to advance light-, medium-, and heavy-duty zero-emission vehicles and zero-emission infrastructure deployment and to ensure related equity, workforce development, economic development, and other needs are addressed to grow and support the sector statewide in order to achieve specified goals relating to zero-emission vehicles.
+Summary: This bill would create the Electric Vehicle Equity Ombudsperson in state government light-, medium-, and heavy-duty zero-emission vehicles and zero-emission infrastructure other needs are addressed to grow and support the sector statewide in order to achieve specified goals relating to zero-emission vehicles.